What is an auto dealer bond?

 Who needs an auto dealer surety bond?

-Car dealerships and dealers in most states must post a bond, as the Department of Motor Vehicles (DMV) requires.
-This is typically part of obtaining a license to do business.
+Car dealerships and dealers in most states must obtain motor vehicle dealer surety bonds, as the Department of Motor Vehicles (DMV) requires.
+This is typically part of the state licensing process to do business.
 If you purchase, sell, or trade vehicles, you likely will need a surety bond and dealer license.

 Motor Vehicle Dealer Definition